If we do, how do we live with it?

 If we don’t, how do we get rid of it?

-Most people only think of mould in negative terms, it smells, gets up my nose and has a crappy reputation.
+Most people think of mould in negative terms, it smells, gets up your nose and has an ugly reputation.

-Maybe this will enlighten you with some facts on what a truly marvellous living organism that mould is.
+Maybe this will enlighten you with some facts on what a truly marvellous living organism it is.

-Are you aware for instance that moulds main purpose in existing at all is to eat and reproduce?
+Are you aware, for instance, that moulds main purpose in existing at all is to eat and reproduce?
 How cool would that be, sole purpose in life eating and mating.
-I don’t think there’d be many who wouldn’t agree with me that would have to be every mans ultimate dream job.
+I don’t think there’d be many who wouldn’t agree with me that this would have to be every mans ultimate dream job.

 Alright, now I’ve got you thinking that mould isn’t all bad.

 Mould is actually the most prolific living organism on earth; it makes up around 25% of the earth’s bio mass, and life as we know it today would not exist without it.